sanjin16/One-and-Zero/README.md

 # Normative Calculator
 This application allows user to login and create recipes based on ingredients already seeded to database.
 All ingredients have name, quantity and price in database.
-App calculate cost of each recipe and gives user overview of costs of each recipe based on chosen ingredients.
+App calculates cost of each recipe and gives user overview of costs for each recipe based on chosen ingredients.
 # Installation
 -Clone git repository on your local machine <br />
 -First you need to migrate and create database <br />